-The Applicant shall analyse the scope of the proposed road alignment(s) to identify road sections within the meaning of Item A.1 of Schedule 2 of EIAO and other road sections for the purpose of traffic noise impact assessment.
-Figures showing extents of road sections within the meaning of Item A.1 of Schedule 2 of EIAO and other road sections shall be provided in the EIA report.
-In determining whether the traffic noise impact due to a road improvement project / work is considered significant, detailed information with respect to factors including change of nature of road, change of alignment and change of traffic capacity or traffic composition etc. shall be assessed.
-The traffic noise impact shall be considered significant if the traffic noise level with the road project is greater than that without the road project at the design year by 1 dB(A) or more.
+The Applicant shall analyse the scope of the Project within the meaning of Items A.1 of Schedule 2 of EIAO for the purpose of traffic noise impact assessment.
+Figures showing extents of road sections within the meaning of Items A.1 of Schedule 2 of EIAO and other road sections shall be provided in the EIA report.
+In determining whether the traffic noise impact due to a road improvement project/ work is considered significant, detailed information with respect to factors including change of nature of road, change of alignment and change of traffic capacity or traffic composition etc. shall be assessed.
+The traffic noise impact shall be considered significant if the traffic noise level with the Project is greater than that without the Project at the design year by 1.0 dB(A) or more.

 The Applicant shall calculate expected road traffic noise using methods described in the U.K. Department of Transport's "Calculation of Road Traffic Noise" (1988).
 Calculations of future road traffic noise shall be based on peak hour traffic flow in respect of maximum traffic projection within a 15 years period upon commencement of operation of the Project.
-The Applicant shall calculate traffic noise levels in respect of each road section and the overall noise levels from combined road sections (road sections within the meaning of Item A.1 of